-Governmental actions such as the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) helped mitigate the effects of COVID-19 on our business during the second quarter of 2020.
-In particular, stimulus funds and incremental unemployment benefits provided under the CARES Act created a higher demand and usage of our products and services.
-In the second quarter of 2020, our gross dollar volume, purchase volume and the number of active accounts grew year-over-year by 51%, 31% and 10%, respectively.
+Subsequently, governmental actions in the second quarter of 2020, such as the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) helped mitigate the effects of COVID-19 on our business.
+In particular, stimulus funds and incremental unemployment benefits provided under the CARES Act and a fundamental shift in consumer behavior towards electronic payments has created a higher demand and usage of our products and services.
+In the third quarter of 2020, our gross dollar volume, purchase volume and the number of active accounts grew year-over-year by 47%, 26% and 10%, respectively.
+While we believe we will continue to benefit from the accelerated adoption of digital payments, we expect our key performance indicators to normalize throughout the fourth quarter of 2020 as the effect of past governmental actions lessen.